General

 Since then, the 2″ coins have taken off.
 They’ve been used throughout military units and handed out to soldiers who did an extraordinary job.

 Now is a great time to start a custom coin business.
-Keep reading to learn everything you need to know to start a successful one.
+Keep reading to learn everything you need to know to make it successful.

 Lay the Foundation

 You have an idea for the business.
 You can go out and start selling coins.
-The potential problem with that is that you have all of the information in your need.
-You don’t have a strategy, you don’t have a clear vision of the business, nor do you have any financial information laid out.
+The potential problem with that is that you don’t have all the information you need.
+You don’t have a strategy, a clear vision of the business, or any financial information laid out.

-If you have a military background or interest, the first thing you should know is a strategy.
+If you have a military background or interest, you should first know a strategy.

 It’s critical that you lay the business foundation to make it last.
 This is a big reason why 20% of businesses fail in the first year.

-A good place to start is with your business mission and vision.
-Write down what you why you’re in business, to begin with, and where you see the business in 3-5 years.
+An excellent place to start is with your business mission and vision.
+Write down why you’re in business to begin with and where you see the business in 3-5 years.

 Define Your Target Market